Xuan-0808/Xuan-0808.github.io/projects.md

 </div>
 <br>

-### 6. Feasibility Analysis of Strengthening Self-health Management of the Aged Population through Health Education in Rural Areas of China
+### 6. Feasibility Analysis of Strengthening Self-health Management of the Aged Population through Health Education in Rural Areas of China, 2019.05-2020.05

 **Principal investigator:** Xuan Li (Me)